 If you’re new here, you may not know just how many hours our family has spent driving across, around, up and down, and again across the USA as a full-time RV family.
 We spent 2 ½ years on a giant family road trip – and we didn’t listen to many family podcasts.

-I decided to do some digging to come up with some of the best podcasts for kids, educational podcasts, best storytelling podcasts, best science podcasts, and overall family friendly podcasts for the entire family.
+I decided to do some digging to come up with some of the best podcasts for kids ages, educational podcasts, best storytelling podcast, history podcasts, fairy tale podcast, best science podcasts, best family podcasts, and overall family-friendly podcasts for road trips.

-We want some excellent podcasts to listen to as a family during our next road trip….which will hopefully be soon and somewhere in Idaho, the state where we are currently currently renting an apartment.
+We want some excellent podcast listen to as a family during our next road trip….which will hopefully be soon, and somewhere in Idaho, the state where we settled down and bought a home.

 My plan is to start listening to some of these at home while the kids are doing their homeschooling too!